jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Averroes is quiet a long moment.

 "I have turned that over for thirty years," he says at last.
 "Aristotle tells me what the heavens *are*: perfect, turning in true circles, for nothing less would befit them.
 Ptolemy tells me what they *do*—near enough to cross an ocean by.
 We do not yet know.
-So we keep working—and perhaps you will find the reason"
+So we keep working.
+Perhaps you will find the reason, my bright student."

 The boy smiles.

 "Add the correction to the table," Averroes says.
 "Date it.
-Send a fair copy west with the next caravan, and one east.
-Whatever the spheres truly are, the harbors must keep being found."
+Send copies west with the next caravan, and some east.
+Whatever the spheres truly are, farmers must know when to plant.
+Harbors must keep being found."

 The youngest student writes the new number beside the old one, and updates the star table inside several texts.

 He puts one updated text on the library shelf.
-The others go on men, horses, and ships to libraries throughout the world.
+The others go out by horses and ships to libraries throughout the world.

 #### Renaissance - Limits of Reason - Effectual Truth